linonetwo/complexion-reduction-ui/README.md

 # Complexion Reduction UI
 React Components that Implement Complexion Reduction Design.

+A mapping from metaphor to interation, which is dynamic, and semantic.

 For Reduction： CRUI Or Reduction-UI

 ## install && import